The Classical Managerial Dilemma

 While Jessica was shocked by organisational concerns, it will not appear as a surprise to any seasoned HR practitioner as individual excellence may not necessarily translate into leadership capabilities with the designation of a managerial position without proper guiding programs and supportive processes.
 It has been observed through organised studies that organisations with an absence of structured initiation programs for new managers suffer more in the balancing act of people versus productivity than their counterparts with well-defined induction programs in place.

 Way back in 1964, Blake and Mouton first developed a classical grid to plot a manager’s or leader’s degree of task orientation versus their people orientation.
 This further evolved in the 1970’s and 1980’s.
 In 1991, Blake with McCanse republished the work as the Leadership Grid.
 The grid relates to the Ohio and Michigan studies and the work of Likert in this area.
-In that, it compared the behavioural styles of leaders across two dimensions:

 The findings from their work showed leaders mostly had one dominant leadership style and one back-up leadership style, and while based on the situation, maturity, and adaptability, they can move from one style to the other; – on autopilot mode, the dominant style prevails.
 The findings further showed dominance of the leadership style is primarily being driven by some important contributing factors like grooming process, personal history, personal beliefs and values, chance or opportunity, the nature of the organisations they serve etc.